 Carboxipeptidase G2 was not marketed anywhere worldwide for methotrexate toxicity or designated as orphan medicinal product elsewhere for this condition, at the time of submission.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 13 December 2002 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 13 December 2002 recommending the granting of this designation.

 |Name||Language||First published||Last updated|

 |EU/3/02/128: Public summary of positive opinion for orphan designation of carboxypeptidase G2 for the adjunctive treatment in patients at risk of methotrexate toxicity||(English only)||11/12/2005||13/05/2015|

 |Active substance||Carboxypeptidase G2|

 |Disease/condition||Adjunctive treatment in patients at risk of methotrexate toxicity|

 |Date of decision||03/02/2003|